 Our local lunch spot near the guesthouse is a place with no name, located on the corner of the street complete with signs advertising buses to Siem Reap and Ho Chi Minh City .
 We’ve been there a few times when we don’t feel like venturing too far and, for a mere $1.50, feast on huge plates of delicious stir-fried vegetables with rice, bowls of noodles or steaming tom yum with shrimp.There’s certainly something to be said for eating like a local when it comes to price (or visiting the local spas where one-hour massages cost no more than $8, even at the most costly spot).

 Earlier this week, in search of comfortable pillows to replace the bricks we’ve been sleeping on at the guesthouse, we found ourselves at the Sorya Mall – a multi-storied whirlwind of shops selling hair ornaments, clothing, electronics, sporting equipment and much more.
-We found it somewhat overwhelming with dozens of escalators weaving crowds of people between floors, but it served two purposes — we now have lovely soft pillows and we discovered Lucky’s gelato bar and indulged in mango, hazelnut and chocolate scoops to revive us from the heat.
+We found it somewhat overwhelming with dozens of escalators weaving crowds of people between floors, but it served two purposes — we now have lovely soft pillows with silk pillowcase and we discovered Lucky’s gelato bar and indulged in mango, hazelnut and chocolate scoops to revive us from the heat.

 So, as we continue to discover more hidden (and not-so-hidden) spots, we’re starting to get a feel for the city and find places which make us smile.